uc-cdis/va-doc/docs/source/index.rst

 covariates, or go back (at the bottom of the page) to step 2 to choose different ones.

+Dichotomous Covariates- Please review the created covariates.
+You may remove unwanted covariates, or go back (at the bottom of the page) to step 4 to adjust/add different ones.

 Phenotype- Please see here the phenotype chosen in step 3.
 To adjust please go back (at the bottom of the page) to step 3 to choose a different one.